Chaplain – The Rev. John P. Carr, Vicar

 “The only thing that counts is faith expressing itself through love.”

-Mission Statement: The mission is to teach Jesus’ message by example and by word to children of the school via the chapel service, the classroom and by other opportunities.
-The children will receive through worship and teaching a basic foundation in the joy and benefit of following Him.
+Mission Statement: The mission of the Chapel is to teach Jesus’ message by word and example to children of the school via the chapel service, the classroom and by other opportunities.
+The children will receive through worship and teaching a basic foundation in the joy and benefit of following Jesus.

 Commitment from School Chapel Team to the Parents and the Children: